FairgateLabs/bitvmx-hackathon-games/README.md

 Add Numbers game is a BitVMX-based game where two players compete to solve a mathematical challenge.
 The game uses Bitcoin's dispute resolution protocol to ensure fair play and automatic fund distribution.
 You can see more detail at [GAME_FLOW.md](GAME_FLOW.md)

 The backend is located in the `/backend` directory, is developed using Rust with the Axum framework to provide REST APIs and interact with Bitvmx client using Tarpc.
-For more information about the backend, please refer to the [BitVMX Hackathon backend README](./backend/README.md).
+For more information about the backend, please refer to the [Backend README](./backend/README.md).

 The frontend can be found in the `/frontend` directory, is built using TypeScript with React framework and interact with the backend trough Next.js APIs.
-For more information about the frontend, please refer to the [BitVMX Hackathon frontend README](./frontend/README.md).
+For more information about the frontend, please refer to the [Frontend README](./frontend/README.md).

 ## ⚠️ Disclaimer